 The final wine to be mentioned here, but by no means the least is Orvieto.
 This is a light straw colored wine with hints of green in the light.
 The taste and aroma are light, with a pleasant, bitter aftertaste.
 This is a great wine to drink with most dishes and can be enjoyed on any occasion.

 Mexican food has increased in popularity in recent years and is now amongst the more regular international foods that we eat.
 However, people are sometimes uncertain as to which wines to pair with this type of cuisine, particularly due to the spicy flavours that many Mexican dishes feature.
 In fact, many people wrongly believe that wine is not a beverage that goes well with Mexican food and favour lagers instead.
-This isn’t the case.
-There are many wines that work well with Mexican cuisine and compliment the spicy flavours on offer.
+This isn’t the case as there are many wines that work well with Mexican cuisine and compliment the spicy flavours on offer.
+Here is how to pair wines with Mexican food.

 A natural choice of wine to pair with a Mexican dish would be a Mexican wine.
 This makes sense as the producers have a good understanding of the flavours in Mexican food and can combine the two well.
 Typical wines currently produced in Mexico include Merlot, Zinfandel, Chardonnay, Chenin Blanc and Cabernet Sauvignon.
 The best measure of which of these works best with which dish is to try them out and find ones that you think complement your favourite Mexican dish well.